 Environmental Health Division

 Email to: email@example.com

 To make a credit card payment over the phone call 701-837-5121.

 After your application is processed an Environmental Health Practitioner will come to your property to take soil samples and determine a location and design for your septic system.
 All septic system designs need to be done or approved by FDHU.

 Once you receive your permit and design, you can choose to install your own system or hire a sewer contractor licensed by FDHU.
-For a list of licensed sewer contractors click here.
+For a list of licensed sewer contractors see the link at the bottom of the page.
 To see licensure requirements for installing a septic system see section ‘Installer Requirements’.

 When installing the system either you or your contractor must contact FDHU prior to backfilling to schedule a final inspection.
 Without final inspection and approval, your sewer will be considered illegal.
 After the system is installed, the installer will need to submit an As Built Form to FDHU.
 This form should detail the location and size of the system installed.
 The form was mailed with the permit and can also be found here.